Posted on August 22nd, 2014 by Rachel

 The JMM is open Sunday-Thursday, 10am – 5pm.
 We offer tours of our historic synagogues each day at 11:00, 1:00, 2:00, 3:00, and 4:00.

 The JMM is looking for volunteers to help staff our front desk, work in the gift shop, and lead tours as docents.
 No prior knowledge or training is required.
 All that is needed is an interest in learning about the JMM, our historic sites, exhibits, and programs and a desire to share this knowledge with the public.
 All volunteers are provided with thorough training.
 If you are interested in learning more about our volunteer program, please contact Volunteer Coordinator Ilene Cohen at 410.732.6400 x217 or email@example.com.

 Revamped and revitalized, membership at the JMM is now better than ever – with new categories, benefits, and discounts to enrich every visit to the Museum for you and your friends and families.

 All members receive our monthly e-newsletter, along with a 10% discount at the Museum store, free general admission to the Museum, free admission to all regular programs, attendance at exclusive member opening events and discounted weekday parking at the City-owned garage at 1001 E. Fayette Street.
-Your membership provides much needed funding for the many programs that we offer and we hope we can count on you for your continued support.
-Memberships can be purchase online!
-For more information about our membership program, please contact Sue Foard at (410) 732-6400 x220 email@example.com.